360manu/pimatic-mythermostat/README.md

       ],
     }

-add as many thermostat as needed in the `device`section
+Add as many thermostat devices as needed in the `device`section.

     {
       "id": "thermostat",